Havoc (musician): Feuds

-Prodigy

 In July 2012, Havoc wrote a series of derogatory comments about Prodigy on Twitter, after Prodigy denied engaging in homosexual relationships in prison.
 At first, Havoc claimed that his Twitter account was hacked.
 However, he later confirmed that he wrote the tweets and expressed his frustrations with Prodigy in an interview with AllHipHop.
 He stated that Mobb Deep was on an "indefinite hiatus" until the duo worked out their differences.
 Havoc later released a diss track aimed at Prodigy, which was titled "Separated (Real from the Fake)".
 Prodigy did not respond to Havoc's song and even stated publicly that Mobb Deep would eventually reconcile.
 In March 2013, the duo announced that they had reconciled and were going on tour.